smllygrl/AusPostTechTest/README.md

 - POSTCODE by SUBURB
 - SUBURB(S) by POSTCODE

-I added these queries to the repository layer and then built out my service and repository layer for these requests.
+I added these queries to the repository layer and then built out my service and controller layer for these requests.
 They successfully rendered in both the Browser & Postman

 ~~•An API that allows mobile clients to retrieve the suburb information by postcode.~~